-• These rules and regulations are in accordance with the IHSAA, IGHSAU, IHSMA, and Iowa Department of Education.
+• These rules and regulations are in accordance with the IHSAA, IGHSAU, IHSMA, and Iowa quarter grading periods.

-• Tri-Center policy will also include requirements that a student is passing all courses at midterm and quarter grading periods.
 If a student is not passing all courses at midterm or quarter, the student will be ineligible for a minimum of the next 2 weeks.
 Students may regain ineligibility after 2 weeks if passing all courses at grade check.